 Events Search and Views Navigation

+This Concert has been canceled because of the Coronavirus.
+We hope to eventually get her back.
 “Contemporary and timeless.
 More than merely emulating her obvious influences, Miss Tess effectively situates herself on a pedestal right beside them, resulting in a set of songs that swings, sways, rocks and evokes her own personal perspective.
 Baby, We All Know is an excellent compendium of modern Americana distilled in all its forms.
-Miss Tess is a sweet seductress, one whose charms are increasingly harder and harder to resist.
-Catch her while you can.” – No Depression ABOUT Miss Tess…Find out more »
+Miss Tess is a sweet seductress, one whose charms are increasingly…Find out more »